cryptojobslist/discord-bot/README.md

 ## Security
-- This bot can only send messages
+- This bot can only Send Messages.
+- This bot only sends messaged in the format depicted in the screenshot above.
-- This bot **can not** read messages, manage channels, cannot do anything else.
-It can't even read it's own messages!
+- This bot **can't** do anything else: can't read messaged, can't manage channels, etc. It can't even read it's own messages.
 - It's open source.
-When in doubt — read the code.
+When in doubt — read the code, ask questions, leave comments offer suggestions.

 ![image](https://user-images.githubusercontent.com/936436/177791748-460ae633-167c-40f7-92b0-fbba696e54f2.png)